 Scott’s entertainment industry experience has included artist management and the development of marketing & promotion strategies for a broad diversity of recording artists including: the London and Vienna Symphony Orchestras, B.B.
 King, Herb Alpert & The Tijuana Brass, Tom Jones, The Moody Blues, The Rolling Stones, Dionne Warwick, The Supremes & Diana Ross, The Jackson 5 and later, Michael Jackson.

 Spheeris’ accidental death in 1984 at age 34 changed the course of Scott’s life.
 Scott said, “After Jimmie’s death, his longtime touring band, Zoo Drive, was facing ruin.
-All were prominent, seasoned studio musicians with major credits and we set out together to get them a recording contract.
+All were prominent, seasoned studio musicians in LA with major credits and we set out together to get a recording contract; a “deal”.

 The band was already playing to SRO houses all over Los Angeles including the infamous Madam Wongs West in Santa Monica.
 William Morris booked the band on the very first Joan Rivers “The Late Show” after her split with Johnny Carson.
 View that classic video (bad sound and all) here.

 Always exploring and pushing the limits of new technology, Scott set out to give his musicians the very latest.
 Scott said, “MIDI (Musical Instrument Digital Interface) was in its infancy and few really understood the potential.
 Getting it to all work together was a major and expensive challenge.”
 Scott met with the best sonic engineers in the business and ultimately commissioned the design and execution of the first live-performance application of MIDI — which included a custom MIDI-activated Steinberger guitar for band member John Goodsall of Jazz Fusion band Brand X fame with Phil Collins on drums.